iluvcapra/pycmx/README.md

 * Does not parse or validate timecodes, does not enforce framerates, does not parameterize timecode or framerates in any way.
 This makes the parser more tolerant of EDLs with mixed rates.
+* Unrecognized lines are accessible on the `EditList` and `Event` classes along with the line numbers, to help the client diagnose problems with a list and give the client the ability to extend the package with their own parsing code.

 ## Usage